KK4ito/happyflowers/rpi/README.md

 All tasks read the [rpi.cabal](./rpi.cabal) config and are based off the `rpi` executable.

+Running the project on the RPi requires administrator privileges.
+This does not work with cabal so the executable needs to be built using cabal and then started using `sudo ./dist/build/rpi/rpi`.

 Additionally, a separate executable used for testing only the I2C functionality is provided.

 - `cabal build I2CTest` builds the test project.